awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_Overview.md

 When you grant permissions, you can use the access policy language to specify the conditions when a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
 For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 To express conditions, you use predefined condition keys\.
 There are no condition keys specific to AWS Directory Service\.
-However, there are AWS\-wide condition keys that you can use as appropriate\.
-For a complete list of AWS\-wide keys, see [Available Global Condition Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in the *IAM User Guide*\.
+However, there are AWS condition keys that you can use as appropriate\.
+For a complete list of AWS keys, see [Available Global Condition Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in the *IAM User Guide*\.